Healthy Lemon Poppyseed Muffins

-These Healthy Lemon Poppyseed Muffins are light, fluffy, and bursting with lemon flavour!
-With a soft center and a crispy top, these sweet and tangy muffins are perfect for breakfast!
+These Healthy Lemon Poppy Seed Muffins are light, fluffy, and bursting with lemon flavour!
+They’re soft and fluffy and perfect for a healthy breakfast, snack or treat!

 The best lemon poppy seed muffins